• Skip to primary navigation

 Mise en Place

-Prepare the Cheese Sauce
+Make the Cheese Sauce

 What happens in this step?
-Here is when we build a rich and creamy cheese sauce that will bind all the ingredients while distributing the seasonings and crawfish tails throughout the casserole.
+Here is when we build a rich and creamy cheese sauce that will bind all the ingredients while evenly distributing the seasonings and crawfish tails throughout the casserole.

 Lagniappe Tip: If you add the eggs to hot or simmering cream, they will likely scramble.
 Not a good outcome.